 For the health and welfare of Kathryn Lederhos, the aunt of David Drew,

 Fr.
-Peterson asks our prayers for Charles Valenti, who is dying and his wife, Julia,
+Peterson asks our prayers for Charles Valenti, and his wife, Julia,

 For the welfare of Fr.
 Paul DaDamio and Fr.
 William T. Welsh,

-The Drew’s ask our prayers for the welfare of Joe & Tracy Sentmanat family, Keith Drew, Robert Drew Family, Christy Koziol & her children, Fred Nesbit and Michael Nesbit families, and Gene Peters Family, the John Manidis Family, the Sal Messinio Family, Michael Proctor Family,
+The Drew’s ask our prayers for the welfare of Joe & Tracy Sentmanat family, Keith & Robert Drew, Christy Koziol & her children, Fred Nesbit and Michael Nesbit families, and Gene Peters Family, the John Manidis Family, the Sal Messinio Family, Michael Proctor Family,

 Ryan Boyle grandmother, Jane Boyle, who is failing health,